wuziniu/FactorJoin/README.md

          --save_folder /home/ubuntu/data_CE/stats_CEB/
   ```

-  In order to reproduce the results, make sure to excute the query multiple time first to rule out the effect the
-  postgres cache and make fair comparisons among all methods.
+  In order to reproduce the results, make sure to execute the query multiple time first to warm up postgres and make fair comparisons among all methods.

   ### Model Update
   Run the following command to train a FactorJoin on data before 2014 and incrementally update the model with data after 2014: